As you may already know, padel was invented in 1969 in Acapulco, Mexico, by a certain Enrique Corcuera.

 What were the reasons that led this man to create a derivative of tennis?
 Deceased in 1999, Mr. Corcuera is unfortunately no longer here to share his thoughts with us, but his relatives try to explain them. in a video for World Padel Tour.

-His wife Viviana explains: “Enrique wanted to build a field of padel in our garden but we didn't have the space.
-So he had a smaller court built, but when he played with his friends, he kept losing the balls because of the surrounding vegetation.
-To answer this problem he then decided to build walls ranging from 3 to 4 meters around the track. »
+His wife Viviana explains: "Enrique wanted to build a padel court in our garden but we didn't have the space.
+So he had a smaller court built, but when he played with his friends he kept losing balls because of the surrounding vegetation.
+To solve this problem he decided to build walls of 3 to 4 meters around the court."

 She shares another story that certainly made the idea ripen in Enrique's head: “My late husband owned a sugar refinery in Jalisco, in the province of Guadalajara.
 We went there very often and there were pediments there.
 Our friends told us that Basque pelota was a difficult sport to practice, not very accessible.
 Enrique then asked me what I thought of adding walls around the court we had and placing a net in the middle. »